aimensahnoun/Near-NextJS-Template/README.md

 This is a Next JS app with Near Api bootstrapped using create-near-next

 # Getting Started
-In oder to run the development server run:
+In order to run the development server run:

     yarn dev
     # or